GSoutter/GSoutter/README.md

 ### Hi there 👋

 I am a Software Developer with a background in Engineering.
-I am a recent graduate of CodeClan and focussed on getting lost in the world of programming, and hoping to learn a few things in the process.
+I have recently graduated from CodeClan and am now focussed on getting lost in the world of programming,  hoping to learn a few things in the process.
 <br/>